 A Yogic tradition

 Within the context of yoga philosophy, guru-shishya (master-disciple) is an ancient tradition.
-The Upanishads (Vedic treatises dealing with broad philosophical problems) describe how the aspirant seeks out a spiritual life through the guru’s guidance.
+The Upanishads (Vedic treatises dealing with broad philosophical problems) describe how the aspirant seeks a spiritual life through the guru’s guidance.
 The disciple serves his guru with devotion and obedience for years, and in return, the guru gives his knowledge back without restraint.
-One day the disciple will leave, himself now a master.
+Finally, one day the disciple will leave, himself now a master.

 Iyengar would go on to teach Krishnamurti at various times in various locations over the next twenty years.
 Through their relationship, Vanda Scaravelli, the namesake of the modern Hatha Yoga I teach, had her first one to one yoga lessons.